sbcrumb/sbcrumb.github.io/FAQ.md

 *Alternate Method*

 You can also hit me up on the discord channl.
-Allthough not as effective but it will work.
+Although not as effective but it will work.